-Cell phones and other electronic devices are not permitted at school.
-If your child MUST bring their cell phone to school, it must be turned off and kept out of sight from 7:45am to 3:30pm.
+According to the State of Oklahoma's Bell to Bell law Cell phones, Smart watches and other electronic devices are not permitted at school.
+If your child MUST bring their cell phone to school, it must be turned off and kept in their lockers from 7:45-3:30.
 Elementary students (PreK4-4th grade) will turn cell phones into the main office and will pick up at 3:10.
 Keystone Public Schools is not responsible for lost or stolen cell phones.
-Ipads, tablets, laptops, etc. are not allowed to be brought to school at any time.
+IPad, tablets, laptops, air pods etc. are not allowed to be brought to school at any time.